kingroka/rml_repo/README.md

 by Kingroka

 ###About
 Really a Markup Language (or RML) is an XML based scripting language coded in Java.
-RML's syntax is designed to be an effective and custimizable language while retaining the simplicity of XML.
+RML's syntax is designed to be an effective and customizable language while retaining the readability of XML.

 Withtin this repository is the early workings of the java library that will parse and excecute RML code while also being flexible to custom RML syntax.